mega-manipulator/mega-manipulator/README.md

 # Mega Manipulator

-One stop shop for making changes, big or small, in a lot of places at once
+One stop shop for making changes, big or small, in a lot of places at once.
+See this as an alternative to sourcegraph campaigns, without the docker layer inbetween you and the changes you want to make.

+Use sourcegraph queries to find target repos.
+Then a forEach approach is provided for eache of the following actions:
+Apply changes (using scripts),
+Commit,
+Push,
+Fork (lazy, eager, never),
+PR.

 ## Search